 - 1/4 cup dutch-processed cocoa powder

-- 2/3 cup toasted almonds, chopped
+- 2/3 cup almonds toasted and chopped

-Preheat oven to 325 degrees F
+- Preheat oven to 325 degrees F

-Add the eggs, scrape down the sides of the bowl, and continue beating on medium-high speed until combined, another 3-4 minutes.
+- Add the eggs, scrape down the sides of the bowl, and continue beating on medium-high speed until combined, another 3-4 minutes.

-Bake biscotti in preheated oven for 25 minutes.
+- Bake biscotti in preheated oven for 25 minutes.
 Remove from the oven and let cool for five minutes.
 Spritz log(s) generously with water and let sit again for 5 minutes.
 This helps to soften the cookie just enough to make slicing much easier.